forta-network/docs/docs/delegated-staking-introduction.md

 # Choosing a Scanner Pool

+Please visit the [pools page](https://app.forta.network/network/node-pools) to see the list of available pools for delegating your stake to.

+For instructions on how to delegate your stake to a scanner pool and withdraw your stake, please visit the [pool and stake management](scanner-pools.md) page.

-Making a more careful choice can help you generate more rewards.
+Making a careful choice can help you generate more rewards.
 There are several things to consider before delegating stake to a pool:

-- **SLA (uptime) score of the pool's scanners:** Bad score means low rewards.
+- **SLA score of the pool's scanners:** A higher score results in higher rewards.
-- **Commission:** What percentage of delegator rewards is withheld by the pool owner
+- **Time online (uptime) of the pool's scanners:** More time online results in higher rewards.
+- **Commission set by the pool owner:** A lower commission results in higher rewards for delegators.
+Be aware that pool owners can modify their commissions periodically.
 - **Available stake allocation capacity:** Unallocated stake does not generate rewards.
-- **Communication with delegators in Forta Discord server**
+Each node can have up to 15,000 FORT staked, so the capacity of the pool is the number of nodes it has multiplied by 15,000.

+All of this variables can change quickly so it’s important to monitor your delegations.

+Choosing the right pool operator requires careful consideration, as there are many factors to take into account.
+We strongly advise you to explore Forta Discord community to identify the Pool Operators who have both a strong social and technical reputation and who consistently reward their Delegators fairly.
+You’ll find that many Operators are highly engaged in the community and willing to provide answers to any questions you may have.